 Now that we have what not to do out of the way, let’s discuss how to achieve our fitness and nutrition goals.
 Because we can’t achieve total health without fitness and nutrition.
 They go hand-in-hand, as well as our mental state and awareness.

 - Setting Goals Try writing out daily, weekly, or monthly goals.
 Include long-term and short-term.
 Look at these goals regularly and reward yourself when you complete them.

 - Finding the Right Program There are so many workout programs and food plans to choose from these days.
-I suggest researching them out and pick some of your favorites and then commit to one.
-Give it at least a couple of weeks, and if it absolutely is not working for you, try something else.
+I suggest researching them out picking some of your favorites and then committing to one.
+Give it at least a couple of weeks, and if it is not working for you, try something else.

 - Eating Better That’s a no-brainer, right?
 But it is so hard to do with a busy schedule.
 Try swapping a meal each day for a healthier version.
 Start small.
 Protein shakes are a great idea to replace unhealthy snacks and to fight off cravings.